Call to Order

 Minutes and Financial Reports

-The minutes, which were sent to members prior to the meeting, where approved pending correction to Narendra Pleas’s name.
+The minutes, which were sent to members prior to the meeting, were approved pending correction to Narendra Pleas’s name.

 Catherine Anson presented the financial report which will be filed separately.